The Shannaghe Fellowship in Care

 Our purpose is to boost thinking and conversation around care in its many permutations.

-Because the folks here at Shannaghe see care as a force in all sorts of human activity—medicine,
+By that we mean care as a force in all sorts of human activity—medicine, justice, education,

-justice, education, environmental practice, friendship, and even whether there’s a public park
+environmental practice, friendship, and even whether there’s a public park down the street—

 What we're looking for